 Thanks to far-sighted policies and cutting edge technology, the UAE is one of the fastest growing digital economies in the Middle East.
-More and more businesses in the region from startups to corporations are realising the importance of a good website for attracting customers, reaching new markets and growing brand awareness, and they are willing to invest in the resources needed to achieve it.
+More and more businesses in the region from startups to corporations are realizing the importance of well designed websites for attracting customers, reaching new markets and growing brand awareness, and they are willing to invest in the resources needed to achieve it.

 Many elements go into the making of a good website before and after its launch.
 One of these items is a simple content management system that enables the business owner or admin to log in and make changes to the site, including publishing, changing or deleting content, without help from an external agency.
 With that in mind, let’s take a look at the most widely-used content management systems (CMS) for the .ae domain extension allotted for the UAE.

 Top 5 Content Management Systems (CMS) in the UAE (.ae domain)

 Our analysis of the top CMS platforms in the UAE is based on the domain name extension (.ae) which is the country code top-level domain (ccTLD) allotted for the United Arab Emirates.
 Unsurprisingly, the WordPress CMS comes out on top by a huge margin.
 57.81% of websites with an .ae extension utilize the platform.
 From a web developer’s point of view, WordPress website designing can be a pain if there are a lot of complex customization to be made, but clients love it because they can update content to the site without trouble.
 Joomla!, popular with social and e-commerce sites, comes in at a distant second at 3.01%, followed by iAPPS, Microsoft SharePoint and Drupal.